 Sell an investment that will trigger a capital loss to offset capital gains realized in the same calendar year or in the past three years.
 Keep in mind:

 - The trade must be settled before the end of the year.

 - Unused capital losses can be carried forward indefinitely.

 - Be sure to avoid the superficial loss rule.

 - Purchase Capital Assets

 When you renovate your office or upgrade your equipment, you will get the tax benefit in the year you purchased it.

 - Maximize Your TFSA Contribution

 Your TFSA investment grows tax free, and you can utilize unused contribution room.
-The cumulative contribution limit from 2009 to 2018 is $57,500.
+The limit for 2019 is $6,000 and the cumulative contribution limit from 2009 to 2019 is $63,500.
 If you’re at the max, you can give money to your spouse or adult children which they can contribute to their own TFSAs.

 - Enhance your RESP Grant